theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 1.3.9
+- Fixed lists not beeing correctly displayed in Personal\Shared journals
+- Added checkbox to ignore data validation in timelines in the event that you need to reorganize Eras after the fact

 ## Version 1.3.8
 - Added new Label field for Timeline which can be used to add arbitrary information (such as an exact Date)